rakshithp7/mern-exercise-tracker/README.md

 # mern-exercise-tracker
-Created a MERN app using tutorial: https://www.youtube.com/watch?v=7CqJlxBYj-M
+Created a MERN app to track exercise